1891 New Orleans lynchings: Murder trial

 A trial for nine of the suspects began on February 16, 1891, and concluded on March 13, 1891, with Judge Joshua G. Baker presiding.
-The defendants were represented by Lionel Adams of the law firm Adams and O'Malley, and the state by Orleans Parish district attorney Charles A. Luzenberg.
+The defendants were represented by Lionel Adams of the law firm Adams and O'Malley, and the state was represented by Orleans Parish district attorney Charles A. Luzenberg.
 Jury selection was a time-consuming process: Hundreds of prospective jurors were rejected before 12 people were found who were not opposed to capital punishment, were not openly prejudiced against Italians, and were not of Italian descent themselves.

 Much of the evidence presented at trial was weak or contradictory.
-The murder had taken place on a poorly lit street on a damp night, in a notoriously corrupt city, and the eyewitness testimony was unreliable.
-Suspects were identified by witnesses who had not seen their faces, but only their clothing.
+The murder had taken place on a poorly lit street on a damp night in a notoriously corrupt city and the eyewitness testimony was unreliable.
+Suspects were identified by witnesses who had not seen their faces but only their clothing.
 Captain Bill O'Connor, the witness who claimed to have heard Hennessy blame "Dagoes" for the assassination, was not called to testify.

 There were numerous other discrepancies and improprieties.
 At one point, two employees of the defense law firm were arrested for attempting to bribe prospective jurors.
 Afterward, when federal district attorney William Grant looked into the case, he reported that the evidence against the men was "exceedingly unsatisfactory" and inconclusive.
-He could find no evidence linking any of the lynched men to the Mafia, or to any attempts to bribe the jury.
+He could find no evidence linking any of the lynched men to the Mafia or to any attempts to bribe the jury.
 The bribery charges were eventually dismissed.

-Mantranga and another man, Bastian Incardona, were found not guilty by directed verdict, as no evidence had been presented against them.
+Matranga and another man, Bastian Incardona, were found not guilty by directed verdict, as no evidence had been presented against them.
 The jury declared four of the defendants not guilty, and asked the judge to declare a mistrial for the other three, as they could not agree on a verdict.
-The six who were acquitted were not released, but were held pending an additional charge of "lying in wait" with intent to commit murder.
+The six who were acquitted were not released but were held pending an additional charge of "lying in wait" with intent to commit murder.
 Luzenberg admitted that without a murder conviction, he would be forced to drop the "lying in wait" charges.
-But all nine men were returned to the prison—a decision which would prove fatal for some of them.
+But all nineteen men were returned to the prison—a decision which would prove fatal for some of them.

-The jurors were given the option to leave by a side door, but chose to walk out the front door and face the angry crowd.
+The jurors were given the option to leave by a side door but chose to walk out the front door and face the angry crowd.
 Several defended their decision to reporters, arguing that they had "reasonable doubt" and had done what they thought was right.
 Some were harassed, threatened, fired from their jobs, and otherwise penalized for failing to convict the Italians.